jhewitt11/Topic-Modeling-BERTopic-and-LDA/README.md

 - References

 ## Walkthrough
-In order for `run_study.py` to run properly, the function `read_in_data` needs to process a CSV that contains a document and label column.
+In order for `run_study.py` to run properly, `read_in_data` needs to process a CSV that contains a document and label column.
 The document embeddings for the same data need to be read in as well.
 ~~~
 read_directory = 'data/clean/'
 result_directory = 'results/'